parulchaddha/parulchaddha/README.md

 *Here Are Some Of The Points to know more about Me :*
 - 🔭 I’m Currently Solving Question on - [LeetCode & Geeks for Geeks]<br>
 - 🌱 I’m Currently Learning `Full Stack Development` <br>
-- 💻 Tech Team Member @ All About Progamming
+- 💻 Tech Team Member @ All About Progamming and WebDeveloper Intern @ Codedu
 - 👨‍💻 My Portfolio : [My_Page](https://parulchaddha.netlify.app/)
 - 👯 I’m Looking to Collaborate On `Open Source Projects.` <br>
 - 💬 Ask Me About : Anything Related To `D3 - Design, Develop & Deploy.` <br>